BLACKWELL PRIMARY SCHOOL

 Growth mindset/metacognitive/learn to learn approaches were introduced in 2017 and is now in the second year.
 This approach forms the basis of weekly assemblies and rewards across the school.

-Small Group Tuition (+ 4 mnths) Small group tuition is defined as one teacher or professional educator working with two, three, four, or five pupils.
+Small Group Work (+ 4 mnths) Small group work is defined as one teacher or professional educator working with two, three, four, or five pupils.
 This arrangement enables the teacher to focus exclusively on a small number of learners, usually on their own in a separate classroom or working area.
-Intensive tuition in small groups is often provided to support lower attaining learners or those who are falling behind, but it can also be used as a more general strategy to ensure effective progress, or to teach challenging topics or skills.
-Five year 1 children work for 4x a week on maths with a qualified teacher so that they increase their knowledge and therefore progress.
-Small group work and teachers working with direct small groups has been a focus for lesson observations and Year 6 children have small group tutoring (3-4 in a group) after school weekly.
+It is often provided to support lower attaining learners or those who are falling behind, but it can also be used as a more general strategy to ensure effective progress, or to teach challenging topics or skills.

-Behaviour Interventions (+4mnths) Behaviour interventions, such as Positive Play and Anger Gremlins, seek to improve attainment by reducing challenging behaviour, including aggression, violence, bullying, substance abuse and general anti-social activities.
-We invest in staff training and time allocation to ensure that anti-social behaviour is at a minimum.
+Behaviour Interventions (+4mnths) We invest in staff training and time allocation to ensure that anti-social behaviour is at a minimum.
 The interventions have proved itself to work well, especially with our older children and the amount of behaviour incidents has reduced.
-In 2018 we have adapted our behaviour policy to ensure that the children are involved in reviewing and rewriting the policy.
+In 2018 adapted our behaviour policy to ensure that the children are involved in reviewing and rewriting the policy.

 Outdoor Adventure Learning (+3mnths) In 2018 -2019, the school started a summer residential for Year 6 pupils.
 The visit is optional however we heavily subsidise pupil premium pupils and target these pupils.
 Outdoor adventure learning typically involves outdoor experiences, such as climbing, survival, ropes or assault courses, or outdoor sports, such as orienteering.
 Adventure education usually involves collaborative learning experiences with a high level of physical (and often emotional) challenge.
 Practical problem-solving, explicit reflection and discussion of thinking (see also Meta-cognition and self-regulation) may also be involved.
-In Autumn 2018, we invested in ‘Forest Schools’, an alternative form of outdoor learning that can be taught across the whole school age range.
+In Autumn 2018, we started discrete sessions of outdoor learning.

-Teaching Assistants (+1mnth) Our Teaching Assistants have received specialised training in various curriculum areas including maths, Switch On, Guided Reading, Positive Play, Anger Gremlins, Read, Write, Inc & Phonics.
+Teaching Assistants (+1mnth) Our Teaching Assistants have received specialised training in various curriculum areas including maths, Switch On, Guided Reading, Positive Play, Read, Write, Inc & Phonics.
 They have all attended external training on supporting children with additional needs and supporting mental health and well-being.
 Our TA’s are not assigned to a class but to an intervention or a specific group of children.
-They will have a focus group within the lesson or be delivering an intervention in which they have been trained.

-Mastery Learning (+5mnths) We are now following the mastery maths approach in years 1-6, using White Rose as the primary scheme of work.
+Mastery Learning (+5mnths) We are now following the principles of the mastery maths approach in years 1-6, using White Rose as the primary scheme of work.

 To download a copy of the information above, please click here: